Eagle10021/Legion-Controller/README.md

 - **Power Management**: Toggle Conservation Mode (~60% or 80% limit based on model) and Rapid Charge. *(Note: Rapid Charge is currently non-functional on many models as the sysfs files cannot be located).*
 - **System Dashboard**: View hardware specs (CPU, GPU, RAM) and battery status.
 - **Profiles**: Save and switch between custom lighting setups.
-- **Premium UI**: Modern dark-mode interface with Miku/Teto/Neru color themes.
+- **Themed UI**: Dark-mode interface with Miku/Teto/Neru color themes.

 > [!IMPORTANT]
 > **Rapid Charge Note**: This feature currently may not work correctly or appear in the UI because the required kernel/firmware files (`rapid_charge`) are often missing or relocated on Linux systems. **Conservation Mode** (~60% or 80% limit depending on model) and **Normal Charging** remain fully functional.